-Figure 8: Gaia BAM periscope bolt installation with PMTS (left; Credits: TNO/Fred Kamphues) and Titanium fasteners equipped with PMTS structure (right; Credits: TNO/Fred Kamphues)
+Figure 9: Gaia BAM periscope bolt installation with PMTS (left) and Titanium fasteners equipped with PMTS structure (right).
+Credits: TNO/Fred Kamphues

-For the large M8 fasteners, used to mount the SSiC periscopes to the SSiC baseplates with high pre-load, even this calibration was not considered safe enough.
-To enable in-situ preload measurement, special ultrasonic transducers have been used, the so-called Permanent Mounted Transducer System (PMTS) developed by Intellifast GmbH (see Figure 8).
-With these transducers a repeatable accuracy of better than $\pm$ 3% pre-load, independent of the operator skill and including thermal cycling for qualification, has been demonstrated by TNO before application.
-For use in Gaia BAM, the Titanium M8 fasteners were equipped with a special high temperature coating instead of the standard transducer tin electrode material, in order to avoid the whisker growth in space.
+For the large fasteners, e.g. the Titanium M8 bolts used to mount the SSiC periscopes to the SSiC baseplates with high pre-load, even this calibration was not considered safe enough.
+To enable in-situ preload measurement, special ultrasonic transducers have been used, the so-called Permanent Mounted Transducer System (PMTS) developed by Intellifast GmbH (see Figure 9).
+With these transducers and the proper procedure, a repeatable accuracy of better than +/- 3% preload, independent of the operator skill has been demonstrated by TNO before application.
+This demonstration also included a thermal cycling qualification test of unloaded and pre-loaded fasteners (5 cycles in gN2 between 400K and 100K, $\Delta T \leq 25$ K/min).